fshchudlo/angular-aurelia/README.md

         ```shell
         jspm install -y
         ```
-    2. From the same folder execute the following command:
+    2. From the same aurelia folder execute the following command:

         ```shell
         npm start
         ```
-This will run http server to [http://localhost:3333](http://localhost:4444)
+This will run http server to [http://localhost:4444](http://localhost:4444)